raptor-mvk/coffee-backend/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+# Copyright

+This code was used on webinar [Creating Telegram bot for coffee order and payment.
+Day 1](https://www.youtube.com/watch?v=IShce1cszPw) in Otus

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: